splunk/splunk-operator/docs/Install.md

 ## Default Installation

 Based on the file used Splunk Operator can be installed cluster-wide or namespace scoped.
 By default operator will be installed in `splunk-operator` namespace.
+User can change the default installation namespace by editing the manifest file `splunk-operator-namespace.yaml` or `splunk-operator-cluster.yaml`

 By installing `splunk-operator-cluster.yaml` Operator will watch all the namespaces of your cluster for splunk enterprise custom resources

 ```
 wget -O splunk-operator-cluster.yaml https://github.com/splunk/splunk-operator/releases/download/2.0.0/splunk-operator-cluster.yaml